directus/directus/docs/cloud/overview.md

 with everything in Directus Core as well as all [Cloud Exclusive](/cloud/glossary/#cloud-exclusives) Extensions.

 To make life easy, you have the option to
-[create and login to your free Cloud Account](/cloud/accounts/#create-account-and-login) automatically with Github.
+[create and login to your free Cloud Account](/cloud/accounts/#create-account-and-login) automatically with GitHub.
 If you have no Github or do not wish to use this login method, email-and-password login is available as well.
 Once logged-in, create a new Team or Select an existing Team to access and manage its associated Projects, billing details, Team Members, Activity, and Settings.